MelnCat/Wills-Rewrite/.github/ISSUE_TEMPLATE/command_report.md

 ---
-name: Bug report
+name: Command Glitch
-about: Create a report to help us improve
+about: A bug in a command
 title: ''
 labels: ''
 assignees: ''